 Our psychologists provide psychological evaluations and testing for a variety of purposes including clinical consultations, disability evaluations, and forensic psychological evaluations and expert testimony for child custody and parental rights cases.
 Please contact Dr. Frank Schwoeri at (856) 722-9352 for further information.

-The Temenos center offers individual yoga therapy, and small-group therapeutic yoga services.
+The Temenos center offers individual yoga therapy online.

 Yoga Therapy is a unique application of yoga in which the student/patient, working individually with the therapist, is given a custom-designed practice to address their particular needs.
-It is a CAM (Complementary and Alternative Medicine) approach, working with other healing modalities including traditional psychotherapy and/or medical treatments.
-Using movement, postures, sound, breath, visualization, and meditation, yoga therapy can help you:
+It is a complementary and alternative approach, working with other healing methods including traditional psychotherapy and/or medical treatments.
+Yoga therapy can help you:

 Differences between yoga therapy and a regular yoga class:

-- Yoga therapy offers you a personalized daily yoga practice to do at home; most students need only 4-6 classes over an initial 3-month period.
+Yoga therapy offers you a personalized daily yoga practice to do at home.

 Small-Group Therapeutic Yoga Services We also offer other programs and services incorporating yoga methods to enhance your life and promote well-being: